s0nought/devgb.stay-there/README.md

-# stay-there
+# devgb.stay-there

 ## Summary
-Extension for Firefox.
+An extension for Firefox to alter hyperlinks pointing to the live site.

 ## What it does
 Watches for changes being made to the DOM tree (target - `document.body`).